Tutorial: Creating a native module

 }

-It's easy for us to make a mistake when using the Settings.setTheme() API in its current form, because we can set the theme to any string value.
-We can improve the type safety of this API by using an enum to restrict the possible values to system, light, and dark.
+It's easy to make mistakes when using the Settings.setTheme() API in its current form, as it allows any string value.
+Improve the type safety of this API by using an enum to restrict the possible values to system, light, and dark.

 Android native module